-A King or person of royalty sits upon a stone throne, two pillars on either side of him.
+The card of Justice in the Tarot depicts a King or person of royalty sitting upon a stone throne, two pillars on either side of him.
 In his right hand he holds a sword upright, in his left are the scales.
 His robes are red and his cloak is pinned with a square clasp.
 Behind him, a veil obscures what lies behind the pillars.

 The scales represent the careful weighing of the arguments of both sides of a debate.
 The double edged sword is typically taken to represent reason and justice.
 It can also symbolise the power and responsibility of Lady Justice (With great power comes great responsibility) and serves as a reminder that our actions bear an equal but opposite reaction.
 Upright, the sword is a symbol of victory.